-- Understand the "how" and "why" of measurements, their use for development and calibration of spark ignition and diesel engines.
-To know the fundamentals, the limitations and the results that can be expected from different measuring devices used on engine or vehicle benches.
-To identify and calculate the measurement uncertainties.
+- This course provides an understanding of the “how” and “why” of measurements, their use for development and calibration of spark ignition and diesel engines.

-- To know the fundamentals of engines’ tuning, calibration and associated tests.
+- know the fundamentals of engines’ tuning, calibration and associated tests,

-- To know the types of measurements and means necessary for engine calibration.
+- know the types of measurements and means necessary for engine calibration,

-- To know the pattern of an engine development and the associated measurements.
+- know the pattern of an engine development and the associated measurements,

-- To know the major types of tests and measurements necessary for engine and vehicle development.
+- know the major types of tests and measurements necessary for engine and vehicle development,

-- To understand the tests on track and the customer requirements.
+- understand the tests on track and the customer requirements,

-- To understand the structures of the different engine test bench types and how to drive and monitor them.
+- understand the structures of the different engine test bench types and how to drive and monitor them,

-- To know the measurement methods called “slow” such as speed, torque, temperatures, pressure, flows, gas analysis.
+- know the measurement methods called “slow” such as speed, torque, temperatures, pressure, flows, gas analysis,

-- To know the instantaneous measurement methods such as in-cylinder pressure and how to use them in combustion analyses.
+- know the instantaneous measurement methods such as in-cylinder pressure and how to use them in combustion analyses,

-- To be able to use the classical gas sampling and analyses.
+- use the classical gas sampling and analyses,

-- To set the main rules of a test campaign.
+- set the main rules of a test campaign.